 This hat finally became popular with men by the late 19th century for its style, of course, but more so for how it protected their heads from wind and weather.
 The fact that wind and cold weather is not a norm in Texas, leaves me with the notion that dad’s love for fedoras came from him seeing how good Hollywood stars like — Fred Astaire, Cary Grant, and Frank Sinatra — looked wearing them!

 From the top of his head to the bottom of his feet, dad was a man of style!
-As you can see in the photo to the right, he’s wearing one of his fedora hats, a dark colored jacket lightly padded at the shoulders, plain white shirt, a patterned tie, and a hankie in his jacket pocket.
-He completed this ensemble with light colored straight leg wide-trousers that tapered at the bottom, and a pair of wing-tipped shoes.
-Another look that became popular among African American and Latino men during the 1940′s were zoot suits!
+As you can see in the photo to the right, he’s wearing one of his fedora hats, a dark-colored jacket lightly padded at the shoulders, plain white shirt, a patterned tie, and a hankerchief in his jacket pocket.
+He completed this ensemble with light-colored straight leg wide-trousers that tapered at the bottom, and a pair of wing-tipped shoes.
+Another look that became popular among African American and Latino men during the 1940’s were zoot suits!
 Remember those?
-A zoot suit consisted of a high-waisted wide-legged tight-cuffed trouser with a long coat with wide lapels and wide padded shoulders.
+A zoot suit consisted of high-waist wide-legged tight-cuffed trousers and a long coat with wide lapels and padded shoulders.

 Hmm . . . you’re probably wondering how in the world did an interview with fashion icon, Lloyd Boston, come about?
-Well, what most readers of ClaimingKin.com don’t know is that I owned and managed a couple of popular online reading communities, and a niche online book promotion service from 2000-2009.
-We were asked by Random House (Broadway Books Division) if we would like to be a part of their promotion of Lloyd’s new book.
+Well, what most readers of this blog don’t know is that I owned a couple of popular online reading communities, as well as a niche online book promotion service from 2000-2009.
+Random House (Broadway Books Division) asked if we would like to join their promotion of Lloyd’s new book for holiday 2003.
 We said yes and the rest as they say, is history!

-Our interview with him was WONDERFUL and confirms for me that my dad, and other men of color like him during the 1940′s, were trendsetters when it came to their style.
-So I share a portion of our interview with Lloyd Boston with you below.
+Our interview with him was WONDERFUL and confirms for me that my dad, and other men of color like him during the 1940’s, were trend setters when it came to their style.
+So I share some of our interview with Lloyd Boston with you below.
 Enjoy and Happy Father’s Day!

 Q: You were born and raised in New Jersey; attended Morehouse College in Atlanta, and Rutgers University in New Jersey.
 Then you’ve spent a considerable amount of time in New York.
 Have you noticed a marked difference in the attention to fashion and style of black men in these different areas of the country?